antiprism/libu8g2arm_test/README.md

 libu8g2arm project (rather than to the U8g2 project).
 I will respond to every issue reported, and will fix anything that relates to packaging.
-However, The help I can provide for other kinds of issues will be limited, as I am only a casual U8g2 user and only have a couple of screens for testing.
+However, The help I can provide for other kinds of issues will be limited (I am a casual U8g2 user and only have a couple of screens for testing).

 Build and Install